galaxyproject/training-material/topics/data-science/tutorials/snakemake/tutorial.md

 title: Make & Snakemake
 level: Intermediate
 zenodo_link: ""
-requirements: []
+requirements:
+- type: "internal"
+  topic_name: data-science
+  tutorials:
+      - cli-basics
+      - cli-advanced
 follow_up_training: []

 questions:
-- What is Make and Snakemake
+- What is Make & Snakemake
-- What is a Makefile and a Snakefile
+- What is a Makefile/Snakefile
-- How do these relate
+- How do these improve pipelines over simple scripts?
 - Why is Snakemake better for scientific research and how can I use it
+- How do I use conda envs with Snakemake?
 objectives:
-- Write a snakefile that does some simple computations
+- Write a snakefile that does a simple QC and Mapping workflow
 time_estimation: 3H
 key_points:
 - Make and Snakemake are ways to write pipelines in a declarative format
 - Instead of writing individual actions you wish to take, you describe how to produce each file you need, and the system executes those steps only if they're needed
+- If you're doing scientific research you should use Snakemake
-- These systems can significantly speed up your pipelines by providing automatic detection of inputs, and not re-creating them if they don't need
+- Snakemake can significantly speed up your command line pipelines by providing automatic detection of inputs, and not re-creating them if they don't need
-- These systems both also provide very easy access to paralellisation without complexity.
+- Snakemake also provides very easy access to paralellisation without complexity.
+- But it is more complex than using Galaxy
 subtopic: sciwms
 contributors:
   - hexylena